okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 ### BGP Requirements

 - ASN: You will need an ASN.
 You can request an ASN fro ARIN or your country's regional provider.
+- You must have a multi-homed network or prove intention to obtain one.